schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: properties

 		Holds the fonts info properties.
-Can be instances of :class:`GSFontInfoValueSingle` and :class:`GSFontInfoValueLocalized`
+Can be instances of :class:`GSFontInfoValueSingle` and :class:`GSFontInfoValueLocalized`.

+		To access localised values use language tags defined in the middle column of `Language System Tags table`: <https://docs.microsoft.com/en-us/typography/opentype/spec/languagetags>.

 		:type: list

 		.. versionadded:: 3

+	.. attribute:: metrics

+		a list of all :class:`GSMetric` objects.

+		:type: list